 The Collegiate Inventors Competition receives inventions of all types from all fields.

-Each invention must be the original idea and work product of the student/adviser team and must not have been (1) made available to the public as a commercial product or process, or (2) you have been issued a patent for the invention more than one year prior to the date of your submission to the competition.
+Each invention must be the original idea and work product of the student/adviser team and must not have been (1) patented or disclosed by another party/inventor, or (2) issued a patent for the invention more than one year before the date of your submission to the competition.